 Educational Methods: In order to achieve the goals and objectives for the fellowship program, the following experiences have been established for the purpose of teaching Rheumatology fellows.
 These include: the inpatient rheumatology experience, the ambulatory rheumatology experience, ambulatory rotations with other clinical subspecialties, didactic conferences, core curriculum series, a research experience, continuing medical education and society participation, and development of teaching skills.

-An active research component is included within the fellowship training program.
+An active research component is included within the Rheumatology fellowship training program.

-A meaningfully research experience is provided with appropriate protected time for each fellow.
+A meaningful research experience is provided with appropriate protected time for each Rheumatology fellow.

 The immediate goal of the research experience is for the fellow to learn sound methodology in designing and performing research studies and the correct interpretation and synthesis of research data.